openSUSE/dolly/README.md

-%DOLLY(1) Version 0.60 | Dolly file transfer

 DOLLY
 =====
-A program to clone disks / partitions
+A program to clone disks / partitions / data

 SYNOPSIS
 ========